yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/codelist-options.md

    - **308467007: Seen in Establishment** - this provides a short list of 22 top level codes which cover a good range of care settings eg "Seen in clinic", "Seen in own home", "Seen in supervised accomodation", etc.

      However... some of these expand into a much longer list.
 For example "Seen in clinic" expands into a list of 118 different types of cinic.
-     >Our understanding is that the purpose of this field is to describe the type of place where the encounter occured (not the service provided), and so it is not required to expand down to the level of the specific clinic type.
+     >Our understanding is that the purpose of this field is to describe the type of place where the encounter occurred (not the service provided), and so it is not required to expand down to the level of the specific clinic type.

    - **185201007: Site of Encounter** - this contains a single value for "Seen in street"